planetrobbie/terraform-vault/README.md

 Our application is connecting to a Google Cloud SQL instance using a dynamic credential from Vault DB Secret Engine.
 A Side car target Vault API to make sure bookshelf DB credentials stays valid throughout the lifecycle of it.

-You can verify the current lease ID TTL by entering one of the container listed above
+You can verify the current lease ID TTL by entering one of the container listed above and grabbing the `lease_id`

-    $ kubectl exec -it bookshelf-frontend-5kdhz -- /bin/sh
+    $ kubectl exec -it bookshelf-frontend-5kdhz -- cat /etc/vault-assets/lease_id

-Get the `lease_id`

-    # cat /etc/vault-assets/lease_id
     db/creds/dev/5WoOKWxwc3SLKoUEkgOswHhc

 Exit the container to get target Vault API to gather details about it